Last time I asked a question of this type on math.se it was redirected here, so I hope this one is also appropriatete for crypto.se.

 To verify the validity of the signature, $B$ verifies that $$ \beta^\gamma \gamma^\delta \equiv \alpha^x \pmod{p}$$

 I have no idea how to solve this problem without breaking the security of the system.
-Browsing the net, I've found some papers related to this problem, but the proposed solution seemed too complicated for a question posed at the undergrad level.
+Browsing the internet, I've found some papers related to this problem, but the proposed solutions seemed too complicated for a question posed at the undergrad level.
+Does anyone know a clever solution?